+The uncertainties of form factors and decay rates with interpolating current $j_{\Lambda_c}^1$ are small, they present a good accuracy result of $\Lambda_b$ decay.
+However, considering the $j_{\Lambda_c}^2$ type interpolating current, the uncertainties become larger.
+This is because the uncertainty of the input parameter of $\Lambda_b$ baryon light-cone distribution amplitudes $\epsilon_0$ has a big influence on the form factors while the other input parameters only have a small influence on the form factors and the decay properties of $\Lambda_b^0 \to \Lambda_c^+ \ell^- \overline{\nu}_{\ell}$.
+Taking the large uncertainties caused by the interpolating current type $j_{\Lambda_c}^2$ in the branching fractions and the comparision with form factors calculated in other models introduced in the introduction into consideration, choosing $j_{\Lambda_c}^1$ type interpolating current may be preferable.

-To do more tests of the ratio of branching fractions $\mathcal{R}(\Lambda_c^+)$ of tau lepton and light lepton final states processes provides an excellent way to test Standard Model prediction.
-The difference of experiment and the Standard Model may be given a light to find new physic or beyond Standard Model.
-However, the uncertainty of the semileptonic decay of transition from bottom baryon to charm baryon is still large.
-But the recent LHCb result gives their agreement with Standard Model in the uncertainty of the measurement of branching fraction $\mathcal{B}r(\Lambda_b^0\to\Lambda_c^+\mu^-\overline{\nu}_\mu)$, so more precise experiments and theoretical analysis maybe give the new physic beyond Standard Model or not.
+Testing the ratio of branching fractions $\mathcal{R}(\Lambda_c^+)$ of tau lepton and light lepton final states, provides an excellent way to test the Standard Model.
+The difference between the experiment and the Standard Model may imply that new physics beyond the Standard Model can be found.
+However, there are still some uncertainties about the semileptonic decay processes $\Lambda_b \to \Lambda_c \ell \overline{\nu}_\ell$.
+Fortunately, the recent LHCb result is consistent with the Standard Model under the uncertainty of the measurement of branching fraction $\mathcal{B}r(\Lambda_b^0\to\Lambda_c^+\mu^-\overline{\nu}_\mu)$.
+Even so, more precise experiments and theoretical analysis should be conducted so to explore whether there is new physics beyond Standard Model.